miriamamiri/miriamamiri.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm an Economics PhD Candidate at Simon Fraser University.
-My research focuses on political economy of development and applied microeconomics utilizing tools from game theory, econometrics and statistical causal inference.
+I am an Economics PhD Candidate at Simon Fraser University.
+My research focuses on the political economy and applied microeconomics.
+I use tools from game theory, econometrics, and statistical causal inference to explore questions in fields of political economy of development, applied microeconomics and strategic behaviors.